 Depending on personal circumstance, it’s harder for some single mothers than for others, especially if you have concerns for your children while with their father.
 Unease for their well-being can intensify separation anxiety making it almost unbearable.
 But even if your kids are happy with dad, premature bouts of empty nest syndrome are likely to make an unwelcome visit.

 So how can you temper the temptation to lock all the doors so they can’t leave?

-Here are our tips to deal with separation anxiety as a single mother.
+Here are my tips to deal with separation anxiety as a single mother.